google/gvisor-containerd-shim/docs/runtime-handler-shim-v2-quickstart.md

-# Untrusted Workload Quickstart
+# Runtime Handler Quickstart (Shim V2)

-This document describes how to install and run the `gvisor-containerd-shim` using the untrusted workload CRI extension.
-This requires containerd 1.1 or later.
+This document describes how to install and run the `containerd-shim-runsc-v1` using the containerd runtime handler support.
+This requires containerd 1.2 or later.

-*Note: The untrusted workload CRI extension is deprecated by containerd.
-If you are using containerd 1.2, please consider using runtime handler.*

 ## Requirements